Skip to main content

 There’s a lot to like about the HoneyWell Home X8S, but it’s not perfect—and much of the frustration is tied to the Resideo app.
 In fact, there are multiple Resideo apps at the Apple App Store and Google Play Store—including one I used to set up a thermostat just two years ago—and so it can be confusing to know that only the First Alert app is required.
 Even the tech support person on the phone acknowledged that many of the calls he gets are because the customer has a different Resideo app installed (including one that controlled a previous model).

 Why are there multiple Resideo apps, instead of folding everything into one?
 At last glance, there is Resideo—Smart Home, Smart Life by Resideo, First Alert by Resideo, Resideo Pro, Total Connect by Resideo, Resideo Academy, Honeywell Home Suite, and others.
-It unnecessarily makes things more difficult to get going, and as a result, you risk customers packing it all back up and returning it.
+It unnecessarily makes it harder to get going, and as a result, you risk customers packing it all back up and returning it.

 To be clear, the app you want to use is First Alert by Resideo.